alexlima2023/BATTLESHIPS_JS/readme.md

 - <input type="checkbox" checked>Logic for positioning enemy ships.
 - <input type="checkbox" checked>Function to iterate over the table and find out if it is empty.
 - <input type="checkbox" checked>Function that generates a number from 0 to 99.
-- <input type="checkbox" > Implement difficulty levels: easy, medium, and hard.
+- <input type="checkbox" checked> Implement difficulty levels: easy, medium, and hard.
 - <input type="checkbox" checked> Allow ships to be positioned in vertical, horizontal and diagonal positions.
 - <input type="checkbox" checked> Player Attack Function.
 - <input type="checkbox" checked> Enemy Attack Function